 Depending on the market segments that an auto lender serves, delinquencies and defaults may be reaching levels that exceed an auto lender’s ability to cost-effectively manage the collections process.
 As a result, operating costs are increasing and not much is being recovered from delinquent accounts.
-If you’re facing that problem, it may be an opportune time to consider the advantage of a business process outsourcing (BPO) collection process.
+If you’re facing that problem, it may be an opportune time to consider the advantage of a managed servicing (business process outsourcing (BPO) for leases and loans) collection process.

-The best BPO collection process management offers auto lenders three distinct capabilities.
+The best managed servicing BPO collection process management offers auto lenders three distinct capabilities.

 - Access to a team of experienced professionals that can competently handle the full spectrum of collections responsibilities.